vrmeet/thexr/DO_THIS_NEXT.md

   star trek bridge crew
-    - primarily a pre-made game, each ship is a URL all ships define a shared universe namespace, the ships will be placed in shared universe
+    - primarily a pre-made game, each ship is a URL all ships define a shared universe namespace, the ships will be placed in shared universe map, with sections
+    - start as an ensign on someones ship, earn playing experience and level up

+  squadren/battlestar/wing-commander
+    - individual x-wing fighters
+    - return to base ship

   drawing class in VR